Publication Ethics & Malpractices

 Peer review process

 All manuscripts submitted to Paediatrica Indonesiana (PI) will undergo an initial review by the Editor-in-Chief/Vice Editor.
 Some manuscripts will be returned to authors at this stage if they are deemed more appropriate for another journal, if the paper fails to meet submission requirements, or if they are deemed to have insufficient priority.
-Submissions that advance in the publication process will undergo appropriate peer review by at least 2 reviewers; written comments, when available, will be returned with all refereed manuscripts.
+Submissions that advance in the publication process will undergo a double-blind appropriate peer review by at least 2 reviewers.
+Authors' identifying information is removed from the manuscript presented to peer reviewers, and the names of the peer reviewers are not made known to the authors.
+Written comments from peer reviewers, when available, will be returned to authors with all refereed manuscripts.
 Reports for provisionally accepted papers will include a review by a language editor which authors will be required to follow when revising their manuscript.
 The final decision on the acceptance or rejection of a manuscript will be made by the Editor-in-Chief.

 For author(s)